Engagement

 Typical matters include:

-• governance of systems operating under distributional shift or epistemic rupture;
+• governance of systems operating under distributional shift or epistemic rupture.

 Forms of Engagement

-• independent expert opinion and litigation support;
+• independent expert opinion, including litigation and regulatory matters;

 • research collaborations and institutional partnerships.